 The United States of America just celebrated its 242nd birthday.
 That makes it less than 3 times as old as I am.
 I’ve never missed a day of work, never been out of a job for even one day, never been in a hospital overnight, and I have driven over a million miles with never an accident.
 I am the luckiest person that I know.
 Do things like this just happen, or do I have a Gift from God?
 Every day I thank Him for it.

-I was born during the Great Depression, in a second floor apartment, because hospitals were too expensive.
+I was born during the Great Depression, on the rented second floor of a house in Columbus, Ohio, because hospitals were too expensive.

 At age ten, I got my first job.
 It was delivering a local community newspaper called “The Booster”.
 It was published on Fridays, and everyone in Clintonville, in the north end of Columbus, Ohio, got a free copy.
+I also delivered them on Saturdays, when the regular boy didn’t show up.
 In the Summer time I also worked Monday thru Friday at the Booster office, cleaning up the press room, washing the windows, sweeping the floors, cleaning the restrooms, whatever they had for me to do.

 At age 11, I got a “Columbus Citizen” newspaper route, which was an afternoon newspaper, plus Sundays.
 I had 63 customers in the beginning, but I went to every house where they were not my customers, and asked them to become my customer.
 In less than a month I had over a hundred customers, and 4 years later when we moved from Columbus to Lancaster, I hadn’t lost a single customer.
 I opened a bank account and saved all my earnings.